Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 ax.grid()
 ~~~

-<span style="color:red">**STOP:**</span> Before visualizing the average distances at each time step, what do you expect the average distance to the goal to be?
+**STOP:** Before visualizing the average distances at each time step, what do you expect the average distance to the goal to be?
 {: .notice--primary}

 Now, run the notebook.
 The colored line indicates average distance of the 500 cells; the shaded area corresponds to one standard deviation from the mean; and the grey dashed line corresponds to a maximum ligand concentration of 10<sup>8</sup>.